Ease in Encryption and EaaS

 XQ works cross-platform with Gmail, Outlook, and more.
 Messages can be encrypted and sent from and between any of these platforms, offering truly seamless integration into your workflow and clients’ daily lives.

 Zix is not readily available for use by all customers.

 XQ lets you add your customers to your secure bubble and lets them use the service for free.

 Zix sends files through their server.

 XQ uses edge-encryption to encrypt directly on your device and send it through whatever service you’re using.
 That means we (and the service you’re using) can never see your data.

 API Based Encryption as a Service (EaaS)

-This is mostly a humble brag where we pat ourselves on the shoulder because is the first and only cybersecurity firm to offer a quantum-safe encryption as a service (EaaS) model.
-Our quantum-resilient, packet-based encryption service allows you to encrypt and decrypt on any platform, in any environment in a cross-compatible way.
+This is mostly a humble brag where we pat ourselves on the shoulder because we are the first and only cybersecurity firm to offer an end-to-end encryption as a service (EaaS) model.
+Our packet-based encryption service allows you to encrypt and decrypt on any platform, in any environment in a cross-compatible way.